 I also noticed that my kids seem to just feel better overall after I let them watch a movie or show and they’ve been wearing the glasses.
 They don’t seem whiney or tired.
 Sometimes, after a movie they seem sort of fatigued and just ready to sleep.
 When they wear these glasses, I don’t notice the same behavior after a movie.

-I’m not a doctor, but I can definitely see why Blue Light Kids is the #1 rated blue light blockers for kids and families.
+I’m not a doctor.
+Although, I can definitely see why Blue Light Kids is the #1 rated blue light blockers for kids and families.
 Good news, they also make these products for adults.

 Check Them Out